Klyra-project/Klyra/README.md

 # klyra

-[Klyra](https://www.klyra.rs/) is Rust-native cloud development platform that lets you deploy your Rust apps for free.
+[Klyra](https://www.klyra.rs/) is a Rust-native cloud development platform that lets you deploy your Rust apps for free.

 Klyra is built for productivity, reliability and performance:
 - Zero-Configuration support for Rust using annotations